byr0nchan/dragonfly-mle/README.md

 - Implemented in C with scalable multi-threaded execution paths
 - User-defined LuaJIT scripting with native support for json and redis
 - Native support for Redis ML operations ( https://oss.redislabs.com/redisml/ )
-- Able to run as a Dockerize an application
+- Able to run as a Dockerized application

 #### ARCHITECTURE
 The MLE pipeline implemented as a user-configurable system of queues with three types of event processors: